 - Attending a pre-case hearing at which your attorney will attempt to negotiate a reduction in your charge, an agreed sentence, or potentially dismissal of your DUI.
 Your attorney should not agree to any deal unless you approve.

 - Preparing your case for trial if the prosecutor’s office will not agree to an acceptable deal.
 If it is in your best interests to go to trial, your attorney will prepare opening and closing statements, evidence to present to the jury, and questions to ask the arresting officer on the witness stand.
 While the prosecutor’s office has the burden of proving your guilt beyond a reasonable doubt, avoiding a conviction at trial can be an uphill battle, and you need to fell confident that your attorney is up to the task.

 While your attorney will handle much of the process for you, it is important that you remain actively involved in your DUI case.
 There may be steps you can take to minimize your risk of a substantial sentence (such as attending substance abuse counseling), and you need to be extremely careful not to get arrested again while your case is pending.
 Ultimately, the best way to protect yourself is to speak with an attorney as soon as possible.

 Schedule a Free Initial DUI Consultation in North Charleston, SC

 If you have been arrested for DUI in the North Charleston area, we encourage you to contact us promptly for a free initial consultation.
-To speak with DUI defense attorney Rad Deaton about your case in confidence, call 843-225-5723 or inquire online today.
+To speak with DUI Lawyer Rad Deaton about your case in confidence, call 843-225-5723 or inquire online today.